nachop51/vs-theme-web/src/content/docs/docs/guides/how-nachop-theme-is-built.md

 });
 ```

+We pass the name of the theme as `Nachop Theme` and set the `isBordered` to `false`, because we don't want the theme to have borders.

 ## Save Theme

-To save the theme to a file, let's do something like this:
+Next, we have to save the theme to a file, using `fs` is pretty simple:

 ```ts
 fs.writeFileSync('nachop-theme.json', JSON.stringify(theme));